-f Are you wondering where does stress come from?
+Where does stress come from?
+You may ask?
 Does it ‘land’ in the brain – or in the body?

 We all know that stress is a normal part of everyday life.
-However, the answer about its origins is not that common among people.
-The truth is, there can be a lot of factors that contribute to feeling stressed – such as the job, family, finances, children etc. But when it comes to actual sources of stress, there is another story to tell.
+However, the answer to its origins is not that common among people.
+The truth is, there can be a lot of factors that contribute to feeling stressed – such as the job, family, finances, children, etc. But when it comes to actual sources of stress, there is another story to tell.

 1. So, where does stress come from?

-The more important part with anxiety are the stressful thinking and feelings.
-Our internal worries, fears and anxieties can be conjured through stress – and that is the point that creates the ‘sickness’ inside our body and brain.
+The more important part of anxiety is stressful thinking and feelings.
+Our internal worries, fears, and anxieties can be conjured through stress – and that is the point that creates the ‘sickness’ inside our body and brain.

-Over the long haul, stress may transform to a state of chronic stress which causes diseases, mainly because of the changes in the body.
-This condition may also be linked to the unhealthy habits such as smoking, overeating etc. So the bottom line is that stress is more dangerous than we think, and definitely makes us sick in a strange way.
+Over the long haul, stress may transform into a state of chronic stress which causes diseases, mainly because of the changes in the body.
+This condition may also be linked to unhealthy habits such as smoking, overeating, etc. So the bottom line is that stress is more dangerous than we think and definitely makes us sick in a strange way.

 2. Why is stress bad for you – and how does it make you sick?

-3. How to make stress go away – and relieve from the sickness?
+3. How to make stress go away – and relieve the sickness?

 The best way to let stress go is to deal with it.
 That means get rid of all pressures and demands coming from your body and limit the negative effects of stress.
 Things like heart attacks, breathing problems, and gastrointestinal problems can be limited once you decide to get more exercise, use positive self-talk and get more rest and restful sleep.